Designing innovation in the housewares sector

 Designing and developing revolutionary housewares

 Household products cover a wide variety of products, all of which PDR can support organisations with in their design and development.
-We can support you with the development of electrical kitchen devices, utensils and general kitchenware items such as cutlery, furniture, storage and organisers, and we can develop DIY products and power tools such as hand-held drills and garden related devices such as hoses and watering control solutions.
+We can support you with the development of kitchen utensils, general kitchenware such as cutlery, furniture, storage and organisers, and we can develop DIY related products and hand-tools such as drills, saws, hammers and garden related tools and devices such as hoses.

-PDR have experience designing consumer electronic appliances including the housing for mobile phones, televisions, remote controls, routers, network devices and lighting.
+PDR have extensive experience designing consumer electronic appliances, be it cover protective housing for mobile phones, televisions, remote controls, routers, network devices and lighting.

 In houseware appliances, PDR can support organisations in the design and development of microwaves, toasters, kettles, air conditioners and refrigerators.
 Put simply, there are essentially no barriers to the products that PDR can design and develop in the houseware and kitchenware space.